garomonegro/html-css-jonas/README.md

 - `<strong>` instead of `<b>` (html 5)
 - `<em>` instead of `<i>` (html 5)
 - Always add `alt` to all images, its used by search engines to know what the image is about BUT also for screen readers used by blind people.
 If the image is broken the alt text is shown.
+- The first page should be called `index.html`

 ## CSS